1. Parenting

 Say what you want your child to do

 For instance, your child is running on the road, and you want them to walk.
-When you say, "'Don't run," your child feels confused, as they don't understand what you mean.
-They may interpret your words as being asked to stop in their path.
-However, when you say, "Please walk," your instruction is clear to your child, and you're providing an alternative they can understand.
+When you say, "Don't run," it tells them what not to do, but not what to do instead.
+However, "Please walk" is a clear alternative they can understand.

-So, use words that help your child correct themselves instead of using the terms 'no' or 'don't.'
-With time, you will find that your child is more willing to comply with what you say.
+So, use words that help your child self-correct instead of 'no' or 'don't.'

 Here are a few positive alternatives to negative phrases: